All About Tending the Land

 Enjoying the fruits of your labor

 While it might seem unrelated, a vital part of tending the land is reaping the harvest.
 There is a season to sow and a season to reap.
 A time to plant and a time to harvest.
-Understanding the times and signs for harvest with each plant, as well as proper harvesting methods, is all part of being a good steward.
+Understanding the times and signs for harvest with each plant, as well as proper harvesting methods (for both plants and animals), is all part of being a good steward.
 For many of our plants (pasture included) thrive when they are pruned and their fruit harvested at the correct time.

 No posts